DFHack/dfhack/docs/Core.rst

   counted towards your hours, see the DFHack stub launcher ``--nowait`` option below.

-- ``--skip-size-check``: DFHack normally compares its idea of the sizes of a handful of key game structures against the sizes reported by DF itself in DF's global "cheat sheet", and shuts down if a discrepancy is detected.
+- ``--skip-size-check``: DFHack normally verifies the sizes of important game on startup and shuts down if a discrepancy is detected.
 This is intended to reduce the risk of misalignments in these structures leading to crashes or other misbehavior.
-This option bypasses this check.
+This option bypasses the check.
 This option should normally only be used to facilitate DFHack development.
-  This option will **not** enable DFHack to be used usefully with a version of DF to which DFHack has not been aligned.
-Without properly aligned structures, DFHack is mostly useless and most operations will either fail or cause DF to crash or otherwise misoperate.
+This option will **not** enable DFHack to be used usefully with a version of DF with which DFHack has not been aligned.

 Options passed to the DFHack Steam stub launcher
 ------------------------------------------------